wiktorn/sparta/content/posts/romanticmodel.md

 Further details: see M. Kalinowska, *Sparta w niepublikowanych rękopisach Zbigniewa Herberta.
 Rekonesans*, „Sztuka Edycji”, 2017: 1, p.45-54.

+## Conclusions

+Setting aside these tensions which show the multidimensionality of the theme of Sparta in various areas of Polish culture, what generalisations can be drawn reconciling the different points of view?
+The fact is that Sparta functions in Polish culture – and this is probably the most important common denominator of our studies – as a positive model of individual, self-sacrificing dedication to one’s country, and to a worthy although often lost cause.
+In this sense, Sparta in Polish culture is a model of valour and Thermopylaean sacrifice, even if this model is represented not only by Leonidas but also by King Agis.
+As such, it is a personal, individual model, chosen intentionally, and available to everyone… This positive model does not include the blind military force that destroys individuals, nor is it interested only in a strong state’s corporality, violence and capacity for expansion.
+Norwid pointed to the dangers of such a non-Thermopylaean, non-self-sacrificing, non-Greek Sparta (i.e. incompatible with the Romantic ideal of freedom).
+It is a paradox that, after the experiences of totalitarianism and the fascist fascination with the Spartans, the 20th century did not demolish that “Thermopylaean” ideal of Sparta.
+Miłosz or Herbert, who – like Norwid – were sceptical about Sparta with its destruction of the individual and its synonymity with violence, essentially did not destroy the “Thermopylaean” model, so deeply ingrained in Polish culture, as a model of valour and self-sacrifice, a voluntarily chosen proof of fidelity to a lost but priceless cause.

 [^1]: Cf. M. Brożek (1976: 305-306).
 Plutarch’s text was Słowacki’s inspiration.
 [^2]: E. Rawson (1991).
 See also: G. Highet (1967: 394 and subsequent pages).